Skip to main content

 Q: How fast can you be on the way to an emergency?

-A: The first appliance is on the road within 3-4 minutes or less.
+A: The first appliance is on the road within 4-5 minutes or less.
 A lot of our firefighters live quite close to the station, which is a major advantage.
-We are set a target by Fire and Emergency New Zealand for fast response within 5 minutes, so we well and truly beat that target.
+We are set a 5 minute response target by Fire and Emergency New Zealand.

 Q: How fast can you get changed into your fire gear?

-A: We can be changed in 30 seconds or less - whichever type of gear we need to put on (see question below).
+A: We can be changed within 30-45 seconds or less.
 After a bit of practice, we learn quick ways of getting the gear on!
 Every firefighter has their method....whatever works fastest!

 Q: How many types of uniform/gear do you have?